 Where is Aqua Eight?

-What do I wear to Aqua Eight?
+What Do I Wear To Aqua Eight?

-The History of Aqua Eight
+The History of Aqua Eight Ipswich

 Patrick is in charge of the menu, with Vincent in charge with the ‘front of house’ and guest experience.
-Since their opening, the restaurant has won many accolades, including, Suffolk Food & Drink Awards “Best Restaurant” a year after launching.
-In 2011, Aqua Eight was voted UK Runners Up in the Observer Food & Drink Monthly Awards, in both categories of “Best Place to Eat” and “Best Place to Drink” and the Open Table Diners’ Choice Award.
-The restaurant is rated “Excellent” on Tripadvisor.
+Since their grand opening, the restaurant has won many accolades, including, Suffolk Food & Drink Awards “Best Restaurant” only a year after launching.
+In 2011, Aqua Eight was voted UK runner-up in the Observer Food & Drink Monthly Awards, in both categories of “Best Place to Eat” and “Best Place to Drink”, and the ‘Open Table Diners’ Choice Award.
+Overall, the restaurant is rated “Excellent” on Tripadvisor.